lilcpu/slate/source/index.html.md

 # Building User Experience

-You will build a consumer facing user experience directly into your web or mobile application.
-Because you own your application's frontend there are a plethora of implementations that may make sense for your use case.
-Below are a few suggestions and examples of how you might build your components and the flows that connect them, but ultimately the choice is in your hands of how to best present data and functionality to your users.
+You will build a consumer-facing user experience directly into your web or mobile application.
+Below are a few suggestions and examples of how you might build your front-end components and the flows that connect them, but ultimately the choice is yours as for how to best present data and functionality to users.

-## Displaying Recurring Services With Cancellation Switch
+## Displaying Recurring Payments, Cancellation Buttons, and Recommendations

-Display the results of a call to The <a href="#recurring-services">Recurring Services API</a> in an html list.
-If using the <a href="#cancellations">Cancellation API</a> to allow users to cancel from inside your application add a toggle or a cancel button to the list element.
-If using the <a href="#recomendations">Recommendations API</a> display the recommendations returned from your call concisely.
-Presenting too many reccomendations may be a deterent to your user.
+Display the results of a call to the <a href="#recurring-services">Recurring Payments API</a> in a list.
+If you are using the <a href="#cancellations">Cancellations API</a>, add a one-way switch or cancel button to each list element.
+If using the <a href="#recomendations">Recommendations API</a> display the recommendations returned from your call in a module below the user's current recurring payments.
 ![alt text](https://i.imgur.com/x4771xn.png "List of a user's recurring services with cancellation action")

 ## Displaying the Cancellation Modal